Tradition states that the city of Rome, the future capital of the Roman empire, is founded by Romulus and Remus. Romulus reigns from 753 to 715 B.C.

-Reign of Eastern Roman (Byzantine) Emperor Justinian I. Reconquered many of the Western Empire's former lands (Italy, Africa, southern Hispania, etc.).
-Justinian considers himself "priest and king."
+Reign of Eastern Roman (Byzantine) Emperor Justinian I. He reconquered many of the Western Empire's former lands (Italy, Africa, southern Hispania, etc.) and considered himself both a priest and a king.

 During Mass on Christmas Day, in St. Peter's Basilica in Rome, the Pope crowns Charlemagne (King of the Franks and Lombards) as Emperor.
 This is the first time in history a Pope crowns a Roman Emperor.